DanielTsiang/stock-simulator/README.md

 ```
 export DATABASE_URL=<PostgreSQL database URL>
 ```
-2. In the root folder where `requirements.txt` is contained, run `pip3 install -r requirements.txt` in the terminal to install the requirements for this project.
+2. In the root folder where `requirements.txt` is contained, run `pip install -r requirements.txt` in the terminal to install the requirements for this project.
 3. To start the app, in the root folder, run the following command in the terminal:
 `gunicorn --log-config logging.conf application:app --preload`
 4. Visit `localhost:8000` in your web browser.